SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

         content:
           -
             type: text
-            text: 'Everyone is responsible for their own behavior in this space.
+            text: "Everyone is responsible for their own behavior in this space.
 While we wish for everyone to be able to express themselves, explore, and learn in their own way, this code for inclusion sets an expectation that all attendees be considerate and careful of those around them.
-Failure to adhere to these necessary guidelines could result in removal from the event at the Institute''s discretion.
+Failure to adhere to these necessary guidelines could result in removal from the event at the Institute's discretion.
 If you have questions or concerns about this policy, please contact R.B.
-Brooks, the Institute''s director of operations, at '
+Brooks, the Institute's director of operations, at "
           -
             type: text
             marks: